nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/ReleasePlanning/rplog.md

  - <h5> I assigned a duplicate label.
 I thought issue #32,#33,#35 were the duplicates of the issue #16.</h5>

 <h5> Week 48 </h5>
+   - In this week, i got responses to some of the questions that i have posted.
+   - For some of the issues i got clarification for some issues.
+   - In previous week, i labeled some issues as a duplicate with issue #16.
+I got clarified that those issues are not the duplicates of #16 they provide better clarification regarding the issue #16.
+   - In the course discussion forum, we have disscussed about the prioritization techniques. i supported the prioritization techniques which doesnot need any experties and previous data.

 <h5> Week 49 </h5>
   - In this week, I have raised some questions regarding some issues, opened some issues and added requirements for the responses obtained in the week 47.
   -  <h5>Issue 80(Access to delete the message in course discussion forum)</h5>